barrett203/CapstoneStudy_AdvancedGoogleAnalytics/README.md

 plt.show()
 ```
 ![Projects](https://github.com/barrett203/CapstoneStudy_AdvancedGoogleAnalytics/blob/main/MonthlyHours_ByNumberOfProjects.png "Projects")
+* The mean hours of each group (stayed and left) increases with number of projects worked.
+* Everyone with seven projects left the company, and the interquartile ranges of this group and those who left with six projects was ~255–295 hours/month—much more than any other group.
+It seems that employees here are overworked.
 3)Examine the average monthly hours versus the satisfaction levels.
 ```
 # Create scatterplot of `average_monthly_hours` versus `satisfaction_level`, comparing employees who stayed versus those who left